askeladd123/relearning/json-docs.md

-# W.O.R.M.S.
+# W\.O.R.M.S.
 WebSocket JSON Protocol

 All messages are JSON objects sent over a WebSocket.
 Each object **must** include a `"type"` field that selects one of the structures below.
 Clients **must ignore** unknown keys so the protocol can evolve.

-Numbers follow JS/Python IEEE-754 semantics unless noted.

 ---